|The value of automation|

 Lower environment testing is a simple idea – does the software offer a non-production environment so you can test APIs without affecting the day-to-day operations of your staff?

-Whether you’re feeding your team with two pizzas or ten, the value of automation remains.
+Whether you’re feeding your team with two pizzas or ten, the value of IT automation remains.
 APIs allow firms to do more with less, reduce human error, connect teams and clients no matter where they are in the world, and allow your firm to make data-backed business decisions with built-in analytics.

 Give your firm a competitive advantage, unlock endless ways to increase efficiency and better serve your clients with Thomson Reuters tax and accounting APIs – and this is just the beginning.